 Facebook has 2.45 billion monthly active users, but you should try to advertise your product or service to nowhere near all of them.
 The platform has incredible targeting and segmentation tools, where you really narrow down to only spend ad dollars on the people most likely to increase your ROI.
 You can upload lists or create ones, based on a large number of audience attributes, such as:

 - Previous interaction with your website pages or Facebook page

 - Various demographics

-Facebook for Business has the full list of audience building options, as well as the details for lookalike audiences.
-The platform uses an algorithm to find people similar to who you’re already targeting and are likely to interact with your ads, which is another way to take advantage of Facebook for B2B advertising.
+Facebook for Business has the full list of audience-building options, as well as the details for lookalike audiences.
+The platform uses an algorithm to find people similar to who you’re already targeting and who are likely to interact with your ads, which is another way to take advantage of Facebook for B2B advertising.